mrbobbytables/thegrid/README.md

 docker push registry.marathon.mesos:31111/curl-slave
 ```
 7. To verify, in the `Build History`, click on the run # (should be 1).
 Then click on `Console Output`.
 You should see the output from the executed command.
-8. To doubly verify. from the host execute `docker rmi registry.marathon.mesos:31111/curl-slave` and then do a pull `docker pull registry.marathon.mesos:31111/curl-slave`.
+8. To doubly verify, from the host execute `docker rmi registry.marathon.mesos:31111/curl-slave` and then do a pull `docker pull registry.marathon.mesos:31111/curl-slave`.
 It should be downloaded from the registry hosted in mesos.
 9. Back in Jenkins, go back to `Manage Jenkins` -> `Configure System`, and scroll down to the `Cloud` section.
 10. Under `Mesos Cloud`, click on `Advanced...`, then scroll down further and click on `Add Slave Info`.
 11. Set the label string to `mesos-docker-curl`, and click on the `Advanced...` button.